Ominous paracetamol and other pills: how popular drugs affect our lives

 “Patient # 5” was well over 50 when going to the doctor changed his life.

-He had diabetes and agreed to participate in a study whose authors wanted to see if statins, a medicine that lowers cholesterol, would help him.
+He had diabetes and agreed to participate in a study that wanted to see if statins, a drug that lower cholesterol, would help him.

 At first, everything went fine.
 But soon after taking the drug, his wife began to notice sinister changes.